SAP-samples/low-code-applications/exercises/rap/exercises/ex3/README.md

   ![define_determinations](images/300_define_determinations.png)

-  2. Use the quick fix **Ctrl+1** to generate the appropriate methods in the behavior definition class.
+  2. Use the quick fix **Ctrl+1** (**Command+1** on Mac)to generate the appropriate methods in the behavior definition class.

   ![define_determinations](images/310_define_determinations.png)

-  - Add the following code snippet to implement the determination `calculateTotalPrice`.
+  3. Add the following code snippet to implement the determination `calculateTotalPrice`.
 The code updates the field `TotalPrice` when the field `OrderItemID` and thus the `OrderItemPrice` has changed or if the field `OrderItemQuantity` has changed.

    <pre>